SCons/scons/README.rst

 Author Info
 ===========

-Steven Knight, knight at baldmt dot com, http://www.baldmt.com/~knight/
+SCons was originally written by Steven Knight, knight at baldmt dot com.

-With plenty of help from the SCons Development team:
+Since around 2010 it has been maintained by the SCons development team, co-managed by Bill Deegan and Gary Oberbrunner, with many contributors, including but not at all limited to:

 - Chad Austin
 - Dirk Baechle